stevenctl/Resume.md/README.md

 Enthusiastic software developer with a passion for learning new ways to build and leverage technology.
 A large believer in dev-ops and ownership from coding, testing, deployment all the way to support.
 Lover of agile and test driven development.

-I enjoy experimenting with new approaches and technology, recently machine-learning and data science has been the focus of my free-time studying.
+I enjoy experimenting with new approaches and technology, recently machine-learning and data science have been the focus of my free-time studying.

 ## Technical Skills